tidyverse/tidyverse.org/content/blog/ellmer-0-2-0/index.md

 author: Hadley Wickham
 description: >
-    ellmer 0.2.0 lands with a swag of upgrades: Garrick Aden‑Buie joins the team, we make a couple of breaking changes, and added serious scale with `parallel_chat()` and `batch_chat()`.
+    ellmer 0.2.0 lands with a swag of upgrades: Garrick Aden‑Buie joins the team, we make a couple of breaking changes, and add serious scale with `parallel_chat()` and `batch_chat()`.
 A new `params()` helper standardises model settings across providers and chats now report how much they cost.
     The release also tidies `chat_*` names, bumps default models and adds